-If you retire before age 55, benefit is reduced for what is needed to be eligible to retire adds 2.0% Purchased military time used as service beyond sheriffs, full-time deputy sheriffs, certain county sheriffs, full-time deputy sheriffs, certain county of AFC per additional year of service to benefit Purchased military time can be used to meet Purchased military time can be used to meet Available only for firefighters, police officers, Available only for firefighters, police officers, service requirements to be eligible to retire service requirements to be eligible to retire corrections employees, certain emergency corrections employees, certain emergency medical services employees and certain medical services employees and certain each year you are younger than age 55 Table 1: Service Retirement Plans Available Under the PLD Consolidated Plan Same as Plan #3C Notes dispatchers dispatchers • • • Includes COLA?
-Yes Yes å 2/3 (66.67%) of AFC plus 1/50 (2%) of AFC plus 2.0% of AFC for each year of service beyond Retirement Benefit year of service beyond Same as Plan #3C 2.0% of AFC for each How Service is Calculated 25 years 25 years Years of Service Required Normal Retirement Age 25 years of service 25 years of service Eligible to Retire Same as Plan #3C (NRA) and/or Age 55 with to Be SPECIAL PLANS #3C #4C #3N
+If you retire before age 55, benefit is reduced for what is needed to be eligible to retire adds 2.0% Purchased military time used as service beyond sheriffs, full-time deputy sheriffs, certain county sheriffs, full-time deputy sheriffs, certain county NOTE: Employee and Employer contribution rates differ by plan and are variable.
+Both rates are subject to change each July 1st.
+For current rate information by plan, visit the Employer Home page on our website, www.mainepers.org or contact the MainePERS Retirement Services Division. of AFC per additional year of service to benefit Purchased military time can be used to meet Purchased military time can be used to meet Available only for firefighters, police officers, Available only for firefighters, police officers, service requirements to be eligible to retire service requirements to be eligible to retire corrections employees, certain emergency corrections employees, certain emergency medical services employees and certain medical services employees and certain each year you are younger than age 55 Table 1: Service Retirement Plans Available Under the PLD Consolidated Plan Same as Plan #3C Same as Plan #4C Notes dispatchers dispatchers • • • • Includes COLA?
+Yes Yes å ۶ 2/3 (66.67%) of AFC\ plus 1/50 (2%) of AFC\ plus 2.0% of AFC\ for each year of service beyond Retirement Benefit Same as Plan #4C year of service beyond Same as Plan #3C 2.0% of AFC for each How Service is Calculated 25 years\\ 25 years\\ Years of Service Required Normal Retirement Age 25 years of service 25 years of service Eligible to Retire Same as Plan #3C Same as Plan #4C (NRA) and/or Age 55 with to Be SPECIAL PLANS #3C #4C #4N #3N